rkadlick/nba2k-stats/README.md

 See `supabase/create_database.sql` for full schema details.

+## Tradeoffs and Future Improvements

+This project was built as a real two-user application first and a portfolio project second, so some parts of the implementation prioritize speed and usability over broader production hardening.

+Planned improvements include:
+- adding automated tests for stat calculations and key CRUD workflows
+- introducing schema-based validation for form submissions and API inputs
+- improving user-facing error handling and recovery flows
+- expanding activity/history tracking beyond AI headline generation logs
+- anything that comes to mind...

 ## Contributing

 This project was built as a personal, two‑user tool and isn’t actively accepting external contributions right now.